V3RGANz/Newtonian-Physics-Sandbox/README.md

                    // made for searching collisions (going down the tree narrowing the
                    // margin of error)

 CollisionBody  // Contains BoundingObjectTree and Shape, as well as all physical
                //quantities (e.g. velocity, pos and
                // other mentioned in proposal)

+CollisionDetection // Need to clarify if there is collision between two bodies or not Collision          // Stores all necessary data about collision for further
+                   // handling it

+CollisionResolve   // Need to handle occurred collision

+Matrix, Tensors // Linear algebra objets needed for store physical quantities in
+                // handy form
 ```

 **Implementations** : Shpere, BoundingSphere, ComposedSphereCB